DevStack06/machine-learning-lab/Kmeans/README.md

-This are the task performed in the Kmeans programme file
+This are the task performed in the kmeans.ipynb programme file

     1.use the g.csv file as a dataset
     2. Upload the data into environment